jayadevnpatil/Git/README.md

 ### Initializing a git repository
-To initialize a new git repository in your current directory, you can use the following command:
+To initialize a new git repository in the current directory, use the following command:

 ```bash
 # move to project folder to be tracked